 - Farmer’s lung is often caused by inhaling fungal spores or bacteria from mouldy hay, grains, compost.

 - Farmer’s lung can be slowed if it is identified early.
 So tell your doctor about any symptoms like breathing problems, chills and fevers.

 - Keep hay, grains and other organic materials dry as fungal spores can only grow in moist conditions.

-- Wear PPE if working at risk sites.
+- Wear Personal Protective Equipment (PPE) if having to work at high risk sites.